Mallinckrodt suspends plans to spin off generics unit

-(Reuters) - Mallinckrodt Plc (MNK.N) said on Tuesday it has suspended plans to spin off its specialty generics business, citing uncertainties tied to the opioid litigation and current market conditions.
+Aug 6 (Reuters) - Mallinckrodt Plc said on Tuesday it has suspended plans to spin off its specialty generics business, citing uncertainties tied to the opioid litigation and current market conditions.

 The company had previously said it would spin off the unit and that it planned to retain its constipation medicine Amitiza as part of its specialty branded drugs business.